kh1012/sproj-react-simple-input/README.md

 ### Install the package for using
 <br />

-- In the cases of `react,` when executing `index.html` right after downloading, there's nothing on the web page generally.\
+- In the cases of `react`, when executing `index.html` right after downloading, there's nothing on the web page generally.\
   During loading the web page, HTML becomes dynamic behavior through javascript.\
   (For the specifications, please refer here [react-Rendering Elements](https://ko.reactjs.org/docs/rendering-elements.html).)\
   For several reasons, the user needs to install the required package for execution.\